-- Latchkey Opening-sends a report if system is disarmed within the attached time schedule. - Latchkey Closing-sends a report if system is armed within the attached time schedule. - Exception Opening-sends a report if system is not disarmed within the attached time schedule. - Exception Closing-sends a report if system is not armed within the attached time schedule. - Lights (1-9) activate X10 controlled lights by the attached time schedule. - Outputs (1-6) allow users to attach onboard (1-2) and SnapCard outputs to a schedule. - Arming-Allows the user to arm the panel at the schedule start time.
+Latchkey Opening -sends a report if system is disarmed within the attached time schedule.
+Latchkey Closing -sends a report if system is armed within the attached time schedule.
+Exception Opening -sends a report if system is not disarmed within the attached time schedule.
+Exception Closing -sends a report if system is not armed within the attached time schedule.
+Lights (1-9) activate X-10 controlled lights by the attached time schedule.
+Outputs (1-6) allow users to attach onboard (1-2) and

+☐ Arming-Allows the user to arm the panel at the schedule

-Latchkey Reports (Attach Schedules To Events) (060nn-Opening, 061nn-Closing where nn = Schedule number [0 to 15])
+Latchkey Reports Attach Schedules To Events (060nn-Opening, 061nn-Closing where nn = Schedule number [0 to 15])

-(Default = off) This setting lets you attach the Latchkey Opening report feature and the Latchkey Closing report feature to time schedules.
+(Defaults = off) This setting lets you attach the Latchkey Opening report feature and the Latchkey Closing report feature to time schedules.